A factory stereo system could have a very disappointing bass. The solution to this is to install a subwoofer to the factory stereo.

 Now just a quick cleanup.
 Wire the amp and connect the power cable to the battery.
 Place the large fuse in the fuse holder and put the wire between next to the battery clip.

-Test out everything and then you’re free to listen to booming bass from now on!
+Test it out and once everything looks good, you’re free to listen to booming bass from now on!

-Your work doesn’t just end there, you need to maintain the condition of your subwoofer.
+Nevertheless, the work doesn’t just end there.
+Of course, you need to maintain the condition of your subwoofer.

-Cleaning it is the best way to maintain your subwoofer so make sure you have a lint-free cloth handy (preferably microfiber), a soft brush, a small handheld vacuum or one with a suction pipe and nozzle, and ammonia.
+Cleaning the subwoofer is the best way to maintain it, so make sure you have a lint-free cloth (preferably microfiber), a soft brush, a small handheld vacuum or one with a suction pipe and nozzle, and ammonia.

-Use a dry cloth for the exterior, and that’s where the lint-free cloth and ammonia come in since ammonia is useful to keep surfaces dry.
+Use a dry cloth for the exterior.
+The lint-free cloth and ammonia come in very handy, especially since ammonia is useful in keeping surfaces dry.

 Unscrew the grille and clean the interior with the vacuum carefully.
-Don’t remove the grill if you aren’t 100% confident you will be able to put it back.
+Be wary of this part, and don’t remove the grill if you aren’t 100% confident you will be able to put it back.

-For the readers that are less confident, perhaps just cleaning the surface will suffice, especially if you keep your car pretty clean.
+And if you’re less confident, just cleaning the surface will suffice, especially if you keep your car pretty clean anyway.

-Finding the right subwoofer is hard enough, which is why we simplify the process by giving you this guide and similar others.
-But, you also have your work cut out for you in finding a matching amplifier as well as the installation.
+Finding the right subwoofer is hard enough, which is why we simplify the process with this guide.
+And aside from the installation, you also have your work cut out for you in finding a matching amplifier.

-Remember, if the steps aren’t clear cut and you are less than confident in your abilities, then spending a bit of cash and getting a professional to do it for you could be a better bet.
+Remember, if the steps aren’t clear cut and you are less than confident in your abilities, then spending a bit of cash and getting a professional to do it for you could be the better route.